Medicare.gov

 Speech-language pathology services

-There's no limit on how much Medicare pays for your medically necessary outpatient therapy services in one calendar year.
+There's no limit on how much Medicare pays for your medically necessary outpatient speech-language pathology services in one calendar year.

 • Other insurance you may have